contribute-torque/torque-blockchain-downloader/README.md

 ```
 Flags:
       --data-dir string               set a custom blockchain path
   -d, --destination-dir string        directory to download to
       --disable-seed                  if we are allowed to seed the torrent while downloading
       --download-only                 download the blockchain but don't import
       --force                         if we should remove the current chain
   -h, --help                          help for stellite-blockchain-downloader
       --import-tool-path string       set the path to the import tool if in other location
       --manifest-url string           set the manifest URL
   -m, --method string                 set the download method.
 Available 'direct' or 'torrent' (default "torrent")
-      --with-import-verification   if --verify 1 should be used on import (safer, but much slower)
+      --without-import-verification   if --dangerous-unverified-import 1 should be used on import (less safe, but much faster)
 ```

 ## Common uses